pinot-contrib/pinot-docs/basics/components/README.md

 # Components

-Pages in this section define and describe the major components and logical abstractions used in Pinot.
+Learn about the major components and logical abstractions used in Pinot.

 ![](../../.gitbook/assets/pinot-system-architecture.png)